GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most important single aspect of software development is to be clear about what you are trying to build.
+> ### Testing can be a very effective way to show the presence of bugs, but it is hopelessly inadequate for showing their absence.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts